faith0896/PRP3_Digital-Portfolio/README.md

 ### 🔁 Reflection (Using STAR Technique)

 > S – Situation:
-> I participated in a mock interview organized as part of the work readiness training.
+> As part of the course assessment, I participated in a recorded mock interview that simulated a real job interview setting.

 > T – Task:
-> I had to simulate a real interview, demonstrating communication, confidence, and professionalism.
+> I needed to demonstrate professionalism, communication skills, and confidence while responding to interview questions.

 > A – Action:
-> I dressed professionally, researched the “company” beforehand, and practiced good body language.
-I also reflected on the feedback received afterward.
+> I prepared by practicing commonly asked questions, and refining my non-verbal communication such as posture, facial expression, and tone.
+After the mock interview, I reviewed the feedback to identify improvement areas.

 > R – Result:
-> The experience improved my confidence and helped me identify areas for growth, such as pausing before answering and maintaining eye contact.
+> The experience gave me a realistic understanding of how to perform in a professional interview.
+I learned to maintain calm under pressure, communicate clearly, and project confidence, which will benefit me in future interviews.

 ---